microsoftgraph/ruby-connect-rest-sample/README.md

 ![Office 365 Ruby Connect sample screenshot](/readme-images/O365-Ruby-Microsoft-Graph-Connect.png)

-> Note: For an in-depth look at the code, see [Call Microsoft Graph in a Ruby app] (https://graph.microsoft.io/en-us/docs/platform/ruby).

 ## Prerequisites

 To use the Office 365 Ruby Connect sample, the following are required.